pedestrianlove/CSC_Analysis_Note/README.md

 ## Prerequistes
 1. A working GNU MAKE.
-2. A working TeX distribution that supports XeTex.
+2. A working TeX distribution that supports XeTeX.

 ## Quest
 1. Write your own LaTeX source in the "src" folder. (according to "original.pdf" under the "pdf" folder)